mesfint/jobbee-api/readme.md

 -If the q is "java-developer" we removed the dash in b/n then become, "java developer"

+#### Sort by jobs type {{DOMAIN}}/api/v1/jobs?sort=jobType

+This will return the jobsType based on their alphabetical order, so that Internships come first then permannet follows

 ## Pagination

 - If we want to show only specific number of pages for some search result we use pagination, like 10 results